Betel nut chewing: History

 Based on archaeological, linguistic, and botanical evidence, betel chewing is most strongly associated with the Austronesian peoples.
 Chewing betel generally requires the combination of areca nut (Areca catechu) and betel leaf (Piper betle).
 Both plants are native from the region between Island Southeast Asia to Australasia.
-A. catechu is believed to be originally native to the Philippines, where it has the greatest morphological diversity as well as the most closely related endemic species.
+A. catechu is believed to be native to the Philippines, where it has the greatest morphological diversity as well as the most closely related endemic species.
 The origin of the domestication of Piper betle, however, is unknown, although it is also native to the Philippines, the Lesser Sunda Islands, and Indochina.
 It is also unknown when or why the two plant products were combined, as areca nut alone can be chewed as a stimulant.
 In eastern Indonesia, leaves from other Piper species are sometimes used in place of betel leaves.

 The oldest unequivocal evidence of betel chewing is from the Philippines.
 Specifically that of several individuals found in a burial pit in the Duyong Cave site of Palawan island dated to around 4,630±250 BP.
 The dentition of the skeletons is stained, typical of betel chewers.
 The grave also includes Anadara shells used as containers of lime, one of which still contained lime.
 Burial sites in Bohol dated to the first millennium CE also show the distinctive reddish stains characteristic of betel chewing.
-Based on linguistic evidence of how the reconstructed Proto-Austronesian term *buaq originally meaning "fruit" came to refer to "areca nut" in Proto-Malayo-Polynesian, it is believed that betel chewing originally developed somewhere within the Philippines shortly after the beginning of the Austronesian expansion (~5,000 BP).
+Based on linguistic evidence of how the reconstructed Proto-Austronesian term *buaq, meaning "fruit", came to refer to the "areca nut" in Proto-Malayo-Polynesian, it is believed that betel chewing originally developed somewhere within the Philippines shortly after the beginning of the Austronesian expansion (~5,000 BP).
 From the Philippines, it spread back to Taiwan, as well as onwards to the rest of Austronesia.

 There are very old claims of betel chewing dating to at least 13,000 BP at the Kuk Swamp site in New Guinea, based on probable Areca sp. recovered.
 However, it is now known that these might have been due to modern contamination of sample materials.
 Similar claims have also been made at other older sites with Areca sp. remains, but none can be conclusively identified as A. catechu and their association with betel peppers is tenuous or nonexistent.